-Today the National Institute for Health and Care Excellence (NICE) has announced a new maintenance treatment option for women with HRD positive advanced ovarian cancer in England.
+In March 2021 the National Institute for Health and Care Excellence (NICE) announced a new maintenance treatment option for women with HRD positive advanced ovarian cancer in England.
+The Scottish Medicines Consortium (SMC) has today (13/12/2021) announced approval of this new maintenance treatment option for women with HRD positive advanced ovarian cancer in Scotland.
+This gives women in Scotland the same access to this drug combination approved for women in England in March 2021.
 The new treatment is a welcome addition to a growing number of targeted therapy options that will help women with advanced ovarian cancer live longer.

 A combination of Avastin (bevacizumab) and Olaparib (Lynparza) has proven to be an effective maintenance treatment for women with advanced, high-grade epithelial ovarian, Fallopian tube or primary peritoneal cancer.

 Maintenance treatments do not cure cancer, but they can prevent disease progression.
 The PAOLA-1 trial showed greater progression-free survival in women who received the combination of treatments, in comparison to those taking only Avastin.
 This means they had longer periods of time between further treatments where their cancer was stable.

 The combi-treatment is now available to women who have experienced a complete or partial response after first-line platinum-based chemotherapy and Avastin, and their cancer is associated with HRD.

 What is HRD?